-Disruption to Services [Heading 3]
+Disruption to Services

 In an emergency, the CIM 2040 region's surface bus system would experience far less disruption than systems in bigger cities, where populations depend on rail transit corridors comprising tunnels, bridges, and main stations.
-The planned downtown Boise transit center, while concentrating vehicles at a specific location, is not essential to the provision of service.
+The downtown Boise transit center (currently under construction), while concentrating vehicles at a specific location, is not essential to the provision of service.
 In the event of an incident, buses could use other streets for transferring passengers.
 However, transit routes cross several bridges; the absence of even a single bridge would disrupt transit services, causing detours and delays.

-Evacuation Services [Heading 4]
+Evacuation Services